 I have heard some amazing things about their products so I was delighted when I was offered the chance to try some of the products but I have to be honest, I was a little overwhelmed as they have quite an extensive range and everything sounds very scientific.

-I did some searching online to see which products would be best suited for my skin and I opted for four of their products in total but seeing as they’re all so affordable you could go crazy without breaking the bank.
-In the UK you can purchase products on The Ordinary’s website or through Victoria Health and the products are all packaged in very clinical, ‘ordinary’ packaging which I really like as it makes me feel like a scientist whilst applying my skincare; weird I know.
+I did some searching online to see which The Ordinary Skincare products would be best suited for my skin and I opted for four of their products in total but seeing as they’re all so affordable you could go crazy without breaking the bank.
+In the UK you can purchase The Ordinary Skincare on their website or through Victoria Health and the products are all packaged in very clinical, ‘ordinary’ packaging which I really like as it makes me feel like a scientist whilst applying my skincare; weird I know.
 If you’re unsure where to begin with The Ordinary Skincare, they have a very helpful guide to show you more information on the products and what time of the day to use them.

 The Ordinary High-Adherence Silicone Primer £3.90

 I chose this particular product as it’s one I’ve read the most on and I really do love trying new primers.
 The primer uses advanced adaptive silicones to act as a matte, hydrating, blurring primer for makeup that looks higher in definition and adheres for longer and can also be used alone as a non-greasy hydrator that reduces the looks of pores and of imperfections.

 The High-Adherence Silicone Primer is packaged within a plastic tube, and the primer itself has a white thick consistency which massages into the skin easily and leaves my skin feeling very smooth.
 Due to the silicone within the primer, it does feel ever so slightly slimey but no way near as slimey as say Benefit POREfessional, as it feels a lot lighter and really does feel like an hydrating lotion than a suffocating slimey primer.